The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Discussion and Conclusions

+For all of the flares in the sample $\tau_{Fe\textsc{xxv}}$ is less (usually much less) than $\tau_\textsc{heat}$, consistent with prior studies of early-flare emission \citep[e.g.,][]{caspi2010} and again suggesting that non-equilibrium ionization is not an issue for these events.
+The plasma density $N_{16}$ would have to be an order of magnitude lower for the ionization scale $\tau_{Fe\textsc{xxv}}$ to be as long as the heating time scale $\tau_\textsc{heat}$.

 The calculation that we have done here for $E_c$ is as comprehensive as we can get considering the available instrumentation.
-For future work it would be useful to have good observations of high-$T$ line emissions that can be separated from the need to account for the non-thermal continuum, so that the entire thermal X-ray continuum can be estimated independently and subtracted, yielding the non-thermal component directly.
+For future work it would be useful to have good observations of high-$T$ line emissions that can be separated from the need to account for the non-thermal continuum, so that the entire thermal X-ray continuum can be estimated independently and subtracted, yielding the expected non-thermal component directly.
 The \textit{Yohkoh} Bragg Crystal Spectrometer, with Ca~\textsc{xix}, Fe~\textsc{xxv}, and Fe~\textsc{xxvi} channels, is a good example of one such instrument useful for DEM analysis \citep{culhane1991,mctiernan1999}.
-Soft X-ray spectra from, e.g., the \textit{Miniature X-ray Solar Spectrometer} \citep[\textit{MinXSS};] []{mason2016,moore2018} CubeSat, can provide additional diagnostics of the DEM and abundances for a number of elements \citep[e.g.,][]{caspi2015a,woods2017}.
+Soft X-ray spectra from, e.g., the \textit{Miniature X-ray Solar Spectrometer} \citep[\textit{MinXSS};] []{mason2016,moore2018} CubeSat, will provide additional diagnostics of the DEM and abundances for a number of elements \citep[e.g.,][]{caspi2015a,woods2017}.
 Combining \textit{MinXSS} data with that from other instruments, particularly {\rhessi}, will open new areas of parameter space to further constrain $E_c$ in different ways.

-\acknowledgments This work was funded by NASA Heliophysics Guest Investigator grants NNX12AH48G and NNX15AK26G.
-AC was also partially supported by NASA grants NNX14AH54G and NNX15AQ68G; JMM was partially supported by the {\rhessi} project, NASA grant NAS5-98033.
+\acknowledgments This work was funded by NASA Heliophysics Guest Investigator grants NNX12AH48G, NNX15AK26G, and 80NSSC19K0287.
+AC was also partially supported by NASA grants NNX14AH54G, NNX15AQ68G, and NNX17AH38G; JMM was partially supported by the {\rhessi} project, NASA contract NAS5-98033.
+We thank B.R.~Dennis and R.A.~Schwartz for useful discussions.
 All thermal emission is modeled using the CHIANTI software package \citep{dere1997,landi2013}.